Introduction to Silver Caddy Spoons

 The original caddy spoons were not crafted, but rather they came from natural sources.
 The shell of a scallop made for the perfect caddy spoon and many were used in that capacity since tea was first brewed.

-The actual origins of the caddy spoon itself are shrouded in mystery, especially in terms of its broad, flat shape and very short handle.
-Of the many stories that are abound about the spoon was that it was inspired by the natural shells left in the tea chests that were sent from China and that the shape was the inspiration.
+The actual origins of the caddy spoon itself are shrouded in mystery.
+This is especially in terms of its broad, flat shape and very short handle.
+There are many stories that abound about the spoons.
+One is that they were inspired by the natural shape of shells left in the tea-chests sent from China.

 However, it is probably more logical that the short handle came from the fact that the caddy spoon was locked in the tea caddy or box itself, meaning that a long handle was impractical.
 This way, the spoons would be kept secure, which may be one reason why so many antique silver and sterling silver caddy spoons are still around.